Friday, July 13, 2012

 The novel is focused on Denise, an orphaned, poor, young country girl who moves to the big city, becomes a shop assistant in the department store, and ultimately wins the heart of the owner of the store bla bla bla.

-There are many intriguing back stories within this poor girl-meets-rich boy tale that reveal much about the early days of the Second Empire, when Baron Haussmann was changing the face of Paris.
+Many intriguing back stories within this poor girl-meets-rich boy tale that reveal much about the early days of the Second Empire, when Baron Haussmann was changing the face of Paris.

 Le Bon Marche became the model of all future department stores as we know them.
 They offered workers some benefits like free lunches (but they had to sit at the same spot daily).
 The women could lose their jobs instantly in hard times and often had to take to the streets till they were rehired.